-Once the student achieves the program's required level of competency in a given procedure the student may perform such exam with indirect supervision.
+Once the student achieves the program's required level of competency in a given procedure the student may perform such exam with indirect supervision (exceptions: mobile and surgery procedures).
 With indirect supervision, supervision is provided by a qualified radiographer immediately when needed to assist students regardless of the level of student achievement.
 See interpretation and clarification notes below image repeat policy.